SS Archimedes: Loan to Brunel

 By these arguments, Brunel in December 1840 was able to persuade the Great Western Steamship Company to adopt screw propulsion for Great Britain, thus making her the world's first screw-propelled transatlantic steamer.
 Instead of using Smith's proven design, however, Brunel later decided to install a six-bladed "windmill" propeller designed by himself.
-Brunel's design proved defective and was quickly replaced with the original design.
+Brunel's design proved to be defective and was quickly replaced with the original design.

 Later career

 Smith and his fellow investors had originally hoped to sell Archimedes to the Royal Navy, but when this did not eventuate, the Ship Propeller Company sold the vessel into commercial service.
 The company, which is estimated to have lost a total of about £50,000 on the Archimedes venture, was subsequently wound up.

 The later career of Archimedes is sketchy.
 The ship ran aground at Beachy Head in 1840.
 In 1845, she disappeared from Lloyd's Register, but appeared again in 1847 following an overhaul.
 Her engines and machinery were removed on an unspecified date at Sunderland, after which she continued in service as a sailing ship.
 In 1850, she was certified as belonging to the Elbe & Humber Steam Navigation Company, trading between Hamburg and Hull.
 In 1852, her sails and rigging were renewed, but she disappeared from the Register again a year or two later.
 In early November 1852, there was a fire in her aft hold whilst on a voyage from Hull to Hamburg.
 She arrived at Hamburg on 9 November with the aft hold flooded.
 She reportedly ended her career in the 1850s, in service between Chile and Australia.
 A schooner of that name was wrecked on 27 January 1857 in the Tuamotus, while sailing between Valparaiso and Melbourne.